-As the sample ZEPP design hinted, from an engineering point of view, oxy-fuel combustion is essential for capturing and sequestering the carbon dioxide efficiently (Fig. 12).
+As the sample ZEPP design hinted, from an engineering point of view, oxy-fuel combustion is essential for capturing and sequestering the carbon dioxide efficiently [Slide 14].
 Post-combustion and pre-combustion approaches suffer badly compared to direct stoichiometric combustion with oxygen.
 Air separation is going to become a vast industry.
 I hope APPEA members prosper in it.
 And of course, the requirement for less carbon dioxide emitted will increase carbon sequestration.
 While methane consumption grows, we won't permit ourselves to dispose much of its carbon in the air.
-Fortunately, carbon capture and sequestration for methane is half or less the problem than it is for coal.
+Fortunately, carbon capture and sequestration for methane is half or less the problem for coal.

 What might future cumulative demand for hydrocarbons total?
-The history of decarbonisation hints that humanity might use, in round numbers, 100 billion tonnes more of coal and 200 billion tonnes coal equivalent more of oil.
-Astonishingly, we might use 1,000 billion tonnes coal equivalent of methane.
-I would not be surprised by a peak use, say in 2060, of $30 \times 10^{12} \, \mathrm{m}^3$, a rate reached by sustained 4% yearly growth.
+The history of decarbonization hints that humanity might use in round numbers 100 billion tons more of coal and 200 billion tons coal equivalent more of oil.
+Astonishingly, we might use 1000 billion tons coal equivalent of methane.
+I would not be surprised by a peak use, say in 2060, of 30×10^{12th} cubic meters, a rate reached by sustained 4% yearly growth.

 Where will the methane come from?
 Here let me introduce a heresy.
-Ireject the notion of fossil fuels, which implies that petroleum derives from the buried and chemically transformed remains of once-living cells.
-This theory relies on the long-unquestioned belief that life can exist only at the surface of Earth.
+[Titan Slide again 15] I reject the notion of "fossil" fuels, which implies that petroleum derives from the buried and chemically transformed remains of once-living cells.
+This theory relies on the long unquestioned belief that life can exist only at the surface of Earth.
 In fact, as the late Thomas Gold of Cornell University showed, a huge, deep, hot biosphere of microbes flourishes within Earth's crust, down to the deepest levels we drill.
 The microbes can be justified only by diffuse methane welling from the depths.

 Consider instead an upwelling theory for coal, oil, and gas.
-The primordial, non-biological carbon comes in the first place from the chondritic meteorites that helped form Earth and other planetary bodies.
+The primordial, nonbiological carbon comes in the first place from the chondritic meteorites that help form Earth and other planetary bodies.
 The abiogenic carbon, which clearly abounds on such planetary bodies as Titan, enters the crust from below as a carbon-bearing fluid such as methane, butane, or propane.
 Continual loss of hydrogen brings it closer to what we call petroleum or coal.
-Oil is very desirable to microbes, and the deep, hot biosphere adds their products to the hydrocarbons.

-These bio-products have caused us to uphold the belief that the so-called fossil fuels are the stored energy of the sun.
-I believe they are not the stored energy of the sun, but primordial hydrocarbons from deep in Earth.
+Oil is very desirable to microbes, and the deep hot biosphere adds their products to the hydrocarbons.
+These bioproducts have caused us to uphold the belief that the so-called fossil fuels are the stored energy of the Sun.
+I believe they are not the stored energy of the Sun but primordial hydrocarbons from deep in Earth.
 And they keep refilling oil and gas reservoirs from below.
-The alternate theory of the origins of gas, oil, and coal will revolutionise Earth sciences over the next two to three decades, and lift estimates of resource abundance.
+The alternate theory of the origins of gas, oil, and coal will revolutionize Earth sciences over the next 2-3 decades, and lift estimates of resource abundance.